learnasyougo/S.O.L.I.D/README.md

 - The more modules a change affects, the more likely the change will introduce an error.
 - Therefore, *a class should only have one reason to change* and *correspond to have one single responsibility*.

-*Cohesion*: how strongly-related and focused are the various elements of a module (class, function, namespace...)
+*Cohesion*: how strongly-related and focused are the various elements of a module (class, function, namespace...)<br/>
 *Coupling*: the degree to which each module relies on each on of the other modules.

 ### Violation example